mojaloop/documentation/mojaloop-technical-overview/sdk-scheme-adapter/usage/scheme-adapter-and-local-k8s/README.md

 Please follow the below link to deploy your own cluster on local system. https://mojaloop.io/documentation/deployment-guide/

-A Linux based operating system is recommended and atleast 16GB Ram and 4 core processor is required.
+A Linux based operating system is recommended and at least 16GB Ram and 4 core processor is required.

 After installation please complete the New FSP Onboarding collection available at the below link. https://github.com/mojaloop/postman